duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 ## A. Preprocess:
 This folder contains scripts for downloading and preprocessing the ICOADS3.0 data.

-Please make sure that 270GB of disk space is available for raw ICOADS3.0 and outputs during preprocessing steps, and we recommend to use a cluster.
+Ensure that 270GB of disk space is available for raw ICOADS3.0 and outputs during preprocessing steps, and we recommend to use a cluster.
 Or you can skip preprocessing by downloading the [preprocessed .mat files]() (35GB) and place them in `$home_ICOADS3/ICOADS_QCed/`.

-__[Prerequisite]__ please make sure the following data and metadata are downloaded:
+__[Prerequisite]__ Ensure the following data and metadata are downloaded:

  * __ICOADS3.0__ raw data: [ICOADS_Step_00_download.csh](Preprocess/ICOADS_Step_00_download.csh) is the script we use to download zipped ICOADS3.0 (28GB) from [RDA dataset 548.0](https://rda.ucar.edu/datasets/ds548.0/#!description).
 Please download files to `$home_ICOADS3/ICOADS_00_raw_zip/`.
 We have also archived raw data we used [here]().
 After downloading, unzip files and place them in `$home_ICOADS3/ICOADS_00_raw/`.
 Note that unzipped ICOADS3.0 files are 153GB in total.